Mobile, Alabama: Carnival and Mardi Gras

 The Carnival season has expanded throughout the late fall and winter: balls in the city may be scheduled as early as November, with the parades beginning after January 5 and the Twelfth Day of Christmas or Epiphany on January 6.
-Carnival celebrations end at midnight on Mardi Gras, a moveable feast related to the timing of Lent and Easter.
-The next day is Ash Wednesday and the beginning of Lent, the 40-day penitential season before Easter.

-In Mobile, locals often use the term Mardi Gras as a shorthand to refer to the entire Carnival season.
-During the Carnival season; the mystic societies build colorful floats and parade throughout downtown.
-Masked society members toss small gifts, known as 'throws,' to parade spectators.
-The mystic societies, which in essence are exclusive private clubs, also hold formal masquerade balls, usually by invitation only, and oriented to adults.
+Carnival celebrations end at midnight on Mardi Gras, which falls on the Tuesday before Ash Wednesday.
+During the Carnival season, mystic societies build floats, parade through downtown, and toss small gifts to spectators.
+They also hold formal masquerade balls, usually by invitation only.